 – Materials: for each patrol, an old tire and seven stakes, or cones

 – Method: Lay out a course for each patrol consisting of a straight line of stakes or cones.
 The Scouts line up in relay formation, facing the course.
-The first Scout in each patrol rolls his tire through the course, in and out of the stakes or cones, around a single end marker, and back through the course to the starting line.
+The first Scout in each patrol rolls their tire through the course, in and out of the stakes or cones, around a single end marker, and back through the course to the starting line.
 The next Scout in line repeats the process, and so on until the tire has been rolled through the course eight times.
 (Some patrol members might have to run the course more than once.)

 – Scoring: The first patrol to complete eight trips through the course from start to finish wins.